Chapter 5.20

 5.20.010 Definitions.

-A. “Applicant” means any person who seeks a special event permit from the city to conduct, operate, or sponsor an event governed by this chapter.
+A. “Applicant” means any person who seeks a public event permit from the city to conduct, operate, or sponsor an event governed by this chapter.
 An applicant must be eighteen years of age or older.

 B. “Athletic event” means an occasion in which a group of persons collectively engage in a sport or form of physical exercise on a public street, sidewalk, alley or other public right-of-way, which obstructs, delays, or interferes with the normal flow of pedestrian or vehicular traffic, or does not comply with traffic laws and controls.
 Athletic events include bicycle and foot races, bike-a-thons, and walk-a-thons.